victorwp288/weiss-schwarz-simulator/README.md

 - **Fixed action id space + mask**: derived from canonical actions and **versioned** by `ACTION_ENCODING_VERSION`.
 - **Fixed-length observations**: int32 arrays, **versioned** by `OBS_ENCODING_VERSION`.
 - **Multicore stepping**: `EnvPool` steps many envs in parallel via `rayon`; Python binding releases the GIL.
-- **Replays**: record seeds, actions, step metadata, optional event stream, final snapshot hash.
+- **Replays**: record seeds, actions, step metadata, optional event stream, final snapshot hash (sanitized only when visibility policies are enabled in public mode).
 - **Curriculum switches**: selectively enable/disable chunks of the rules for training curricula.

 Each environment is deterministic given its seed and action sequence.
 Parallel batch stepping does not change outcomes because environments have no shared state.